SulaimanSayyed21/h446Alevel/h446Alevel.md

 // End of file.
 ```

-### Implementing Design Part-B Step-2: Creating test page 4.6
+## Implementing Design Part-C Step-1: Creating Test Page (4.6)

 - There is no change in practice and test page except when the script `topicScript.js` finds out that the call is coming from the `test.ejs` template, two buttons are drawn one to generate the questions and the other one is to start the test.
-- When taking a test 20 questions are  presented instead of 10 and when Answer button is pressed no indicatin is given the choice being right or wrong.
+- When taking a test 20 questions are  presented instead of 10 and when Answer button is pressed no indication is given the choice being right or wrong.

 - To make the test interesting shuffling is done in the following manner:
     1. All four lessons are shuffled first so if the were in the order of `1,2,3 and 4` they are present in a different random order.
-    2. Then every lesson having 10 questions is dealth with and all questions present in each lesson are shuffled.
+    2. Then every lesson having 10 questions is dealt with and all questions present in each lesson are shuffled.
     3. A pool is created and all questions are saved.
-The idea is that the question generator should generate radom questions from the total available questions.
+The idea is that the question generator should generate random questions from the total available questions.

 - Since we have four lessons for each topic and each lesson has 10 question.
 Total questions available to the generator functions are `40` where duplicate keys are present.
-For example, each lesson has first question being represented as `id:q-1` woud be repeated four times so are others.
+For example, each lesson has first question being represented as `id:q-1` would be repeated four times so are others.
-- Out of fourty questions only 20 unique questions are chosen.
-It is also made sure that one questins which has been picked up randomly does not get to be chosen again.
+- Out of forty questions only 20 unique questions are chosen.
+It is also made sure that one questions which has been picked up randomly does not get to be chosen again.

-#### Shuffling lessons 4.6.1
+### Shuffling Lessons (4.6.1)

-1. When `Generate Questions` button is pressed, the call comes to `testScript.js` fucntion `handleGenerateQuestions` shown below.
+1. When `Generate Questions` button is pressed, the call comes to `testScript.js` function `handleGenerateQuestions` shown below.

 ```js
 //testScript.js